 1) Smoking cessation

-So while no curative treatment for COPD exists, cessation of smoking is the only significant therapeutic intervention that can retard the accelerated decline in lung function experienced by smokers with COPD.
+So while no curative treatment for COPD exists, cessation of smoking is the most important therapeutic intervention to retard the accelerated decline in lung function experienced by smokers.
 Patients must be informed that secondary cigarette smoke, as well as exposure to noxious fumes, gases and dust at work, needs to be addressed to preserve respiratory function.

 These include inhaled anticholinergics and beta-agonists, both of which are available in short or long-acting preparations, and oral theophylline.